liruoko/valkyrja/README.md

 valkyrja
 ========

-Decides which scripts die and which live and bring her chosen to the afterlife hall of the slain.
+Decides which scripts die and which live and brings her chosen to the afterlife hall of the slain.